DEEP TISSUE MASSAGE

 - Directly over a hernia or tumor.

 - Directly after a heavy meal.
 Don’t eat a meal in the hours before a massage.

 Some conditions require you to get permission from your doctor before massage can be carried out;

-Pregnacy.
+- Pregnacy.
 Massage can be safe during pregnancy but Deep Tissue Massage could be too severe for a pregnant woman.
-Swedish massage or pregnancy massage would be safer and would still require clearance from your doctor.
+We will need to be aware of possible pregnancy before treatment so we can adapt the treatment slightly.
+It would be safer from your perspective to get clearance from your doctor.

-Osteoporosis.
+- Osteoporosis.
 Similarly to pregnancy, Deep Tissue Massage can be too severe on osteoporosis sufferers.
-Swedish massage would be safer and again would need clearance from a doctor.
+A lighter massage would be safer, so we would need to be made aware of the condition and again would be best to have clearance from a doctor.

 When you are receiving a massage, you will need to remove some clothing, but only whatever you feel comfortable with.
-Some massage techniques can be performed through clothing, however, this would not be as effective or comfortable as massage directly on the skin.
+We recommend wearing loose comfortable clothing so that it’s easy to expose the area being worked on.